MOORE CONTEMPORARY

 6th July - 2nd August 2019

-Following the presentation of his major figurative paintings throughout June, John Young is represented by sumptuous examples of his colourfield abstractions.
+Following the presentation of his major figurative paintings throughout June, JOHN YOUNG is represented by sumptuous examples of his colourfield abstractions.
 His painting practice across figuration and abstraction is underpinned by investigation into painting and perception in the digital age.
 Aptly titled Spectrumfigures, these new abstractions are abundantly colourful and luminous.
 Flows and undulations of hand-applied oil replicate a composite that is the algorithmic distillation of myriad images digitally processed from the web.
 Technology and humanity confer in decision-making and application, and the results are gloriously mesmerising and uplifting.

-Swedish artist Tove Kjellmark is also concerned with a symbiosis between humanity and technology.
+Swedish artist TOVE KJELLMARK is also concerned with a symbiosis between humanity and technology.
 Her work has been described as techno-animalism.
 Through video, photography, and sculpture she explores the anthropocentric emphasis in technological and robotic advancement.
 Kjellmark's work searches for another nature.
 A nature that refuses to accept a difference between technological and natural forces, that refuses to accept a given difference between human life and animal life, between mechanics and organics.
 By questioning precisely these issues, Kjellmark attempts to challenge Nature, creating it anew; not out of critique but through artistic experimentation.
 Her C-type print in WINTER II is typically refined and reductive, starkly capturing a mechanical toy bird bereft of its skin and its dark mirror-like surface, invoking a certain beauty and pathos.

 08